Peebles Railway: Connecting lines

 The Peebles Railway company determined not to extend its line or make branches, but it co-operated with independent concerns that wished to do so and to make connections with its line.
 In North British Railway days a similar policy was followed.

-The Leadburn, Linton and Dolphinton Railway was authorised by Act of 3 June 1862, to form a junction with the Peebles Railway line at Leadburn.
+The Leadburn, Linton and Dolphinton Railway was authorised by the Leadburn, Linton and Dolphinton Railway Act 1862 (25 & 26 Vict. c. li) of 3 June 1862, to form a junction with the Peebles Railway line at Leadburn.
 It opened on 4 July 1864.
 The Dolphinton station was separate from the Caledonian Railway station there, although shunt transfers were possible through a siding connection.

 During the construction of the Dolphinton line, there was a collision at the junction at Leadburn on 29 October 1863.
 A construction train working on the Dolphinton line ran away on a steep gradient to Leadburn.
 The only protection to the main line was a scotch block at Leadburn, and the runaway vehicles ran over the block and collided head on with an approaching passenger train on the Peebles line; a boy was killed and several persons were injured.

 The Esk Valley Railway was being promoted in 1860; it was to run to Polton, a village with several important paper mills, from a junction with the Peebles Railway at Hardengreen.
-The North British Railway provided much of the deposit required to submit the Parliamentary Bill, and the Peebles Railway gave its consent.
-The Esk Valley Railway got its authorising Act on 21 July 1863, and the line opened on 16 April 1867.
+The North British Railway provided much of the deposit required to submit the parliamentary bill, and the Peebles Railway gave its consent.
+The Esk Valley Railway got its authorising act, the Esk Valley Railway Act 1863 (26 & 27 Vict. c. cxcv), on 21 July 1863, and the line opened on 16 April 1867.
 The point of divergence of the Esk Valley line was a short distance south of Hardengreen Junction, and the Esk Valley line ran parallel with the Peebles Railway for that section; it was later agreed to convert the two single lines to operate as one double track from Hardengreen Junction to Esk Valley Junction.

 The first station on the Esk Valley line was to be called Bonnyrigg.
 It was closer to the town than the Peebles Railway Bonnyrigg station, but the Peebles Railway was unwilling at first to change the name of its own station.
 The PR later agreed to change the name of its Bonnyrigg station to Bonnyrigg Road.
 This led to confusion of passengers, and the NBR renamed the station Broomieknowe and the Peebles Railway station reverted to Bonnyrigg.

-The nominally independent Penicuik Railway was authorised by Act of 20 June 1870, for a 4 mi branch from Hawthornden on the Peebles Railway to Penicuik.
+The nominally independent Penicuik Railway was authorised by the Penicuik Railway Act 1870 (33 & 34 Vict. c. xli) of 20 June 1870, for a 4 mi branch from Hawthornden on the Peebles Railway to Penicuik.
 It was opened on 2 September 1872, and the company was absorbed by the NBR on 1 August 1876 along with the Esk Valley Railway.